narration/narration/README.md

 #### Application > Injectors

+We provide a simple, yet powerful, IOC container.
+The framework doesn’t couple you to our container, feel free to swap to another PSR-11 implementation on the ‘config/container.php’ file.

+The container is used by the default  PSR-7 router of the framework to inject the necessary dependencies on the request handlers.

 An injector injects the dependencies of the application on the container.
 They **should** be placed at `Appplication/Injectors`.

 Injectors are defined within the `config/container.php` file.